If you lose your sense of smell due to Corona, will you forget the related memories?

 There are various odor-sensing neurons in the epithelium inside the human nose, and when the Corona 19 virus invades these neurons, it can cause not only loss of smell but also neurological complications.
 The olfactory neurons, in particular, are connected via nerve fibers to the brain’s olfactory processing centers, where the virus spreads faster and the neurons begin to destroy, alerting the immune system.
 As the inflammation worsens, the immune signaling system collapses, ultimately destroying the ability of the olfactory neurons inside the nose to transmit odor information to the brain.

 Most of the newly discovered scientific interest is, of course, medically studied.
 Researchers focused on research into how the COVID-19 virus causes loss of smell in humans, and why its effects differ between individuals and different strains of the COVID-19 virus.
 This has sparked renewed interest in the treatment of olfactory disorders, which we believe will aid in the treatment of people suffering from this condition as a result of COVID-19.
-Of course, this study could also benefit 10% of the general population who already have olfactory disease.
+Of course, this study might also benefit 10% of the general population who already have olfactory disease.

 As part of these efforts, efforts to improve the ‘olfactory training technique’, one of the existing methods for recovering the sense of smell, are progressing rapidly.
 In addition, attempts are being made to develop an electronic implant that restores the human sense of smell.